-What Happens If the Case Goes to Trial?
+What Happens If the Divorce Case Goes to Trial in Arizona?

 The court will issue orders before trial requiring each party to submit their exhibits to the judge’s clerk before trial and requiring the parties to file a Joint Pretrial Statement.
 The Joint Pretrial Statement will list the issues to be addressed at trial, as well as the witnesses and exhibits that will be used at trial, among other things.